bryanMartinez136/book-catalog-project-mern/README.md

 ## Getting Started

-Clone the repository.
+Clone the repository,
-Install dependencies for both the backend and frontend.
-Configure the MongoDB connection. cd to the frontend and enter npm run dev cd to the backend and enter npm run dev
+install dependencies for both the backend and frontend.
+Configure the MongoDB connection with your own MongoDB cluster.
+Then, in two separate terminals, cd to the frontend and the backend folders.
+Enter npm run dev in both terminals.